yshen4/yshen4.github.io/others/systemdesign.md

 2. Where to store?
   - Compare db options related to non-function requirements
-  - Hwot to scale write/read
+  - How to scale write/read
   - How to make both read/write faster?
   - How not to lose data
   - How to maintain data consistency?